 It’s important to differentiate between greenwashing and green marketing.
 Green marketing, unlike greenwashing, is when companies sell products or services based on legitimately environmentally-beneficial claims.

 At IEF, we are proud to offer a collection of sustainable films that are free from greenwashing.
-Our InteGreen™ family of sustainable films features films made with varying amounts of post-consumer and post-industrial recycled resins, home and industrial compostable films made exclusively with compostable resins, fully recyclable film options, and more.
+Our InteGreen™ family of sustainable films features films made with varying amounts of post-consumer and post-industrial recycled resins, home and industrial compostable films made exclusively with compostable resins, store drop-off recyclable film options, and more.
 These products are all made with the intention of providing our customers options that make use of and encourage the continued development of the plastic recycling supply chain.

 These films serve as alternatives to traditional films made from all-virgin resins, reducing the chance for these plastics to make their way to landfills and potentially turn into environmental leakage.
 In addition, as more and more companies embrace the use of recycled resins in their products, the overall demand for recycled materials will rise.
 This means that there will be even more emphasis on the proper recycling of plastic materials, helping to further reduce the harmful effects of plastics.